Group Procurement Policy

 Procurement management via centralized and decentralized responsibilities and via official bodies

-The Swiss Post procurement organization (POSP) acts as a network and pursues a joint, uniform procurement policy and procurement objectives to that effect.
-The management of product groups and procurement organizations is incumbent upon the persons in charge, which are organized within centralized and decentralized structures.
+The Swiss Post procurement organization (POSP) acts as a network and pursues both a joint, uniform procurement policy and joint procurement objectives to that effect.
+The management of procurement bodies is incumbent upon the persons in charge, which are organized within centralized and decentralized structures.

 In order to ensure compliance with the procurement policy and the attainment of procurement objectives, the Specialist Committee for Excellence in Procurement (FEB) acts as the supreme specialist leadership and coordination body.
 It is chaired by the Head of Group Procurement.